Mick George Community Fund Criteria

 All grants are subject to projects meeting GrantScape’s Generic Grant-making Policy as well as the Specific Funding Criteria detailed below:

 - The Mick George Community Fund has approximately £500,000 available per year

-- There are two deadlines for applications each year
+- There are four deadlines for applications each year

 - The minimum grant is £5,000.
 The maximum you can apply for is £50,000, although it is unlikely individual grants over £35,000 will be made

 - Unless by invitation, organisations can only apply for a grant if their total project cost is less than £100,000

 - Before applying to the Fund, applicants will need to have secured all consents for their projects (such as planning permission, Faculty etc.), as well as securing any other funding required for the project to proceed.
 For example, if your total project cost is £45,000 and you are applying for £20,000, you need to have £25,000 already committed from other sources and/or from your own funds.
 If this is not the case, you are not eligible to apply.

 Each grant awarded will require a donation to be made to Mick George Ltd so that the grant can be released by GrantScape.
 This is called a Contributing Third Party (CTP) donation.
 The CTP donation covers Mick George Ltd’s costs in providing monies for the grant through the Landfill Communities Fund, plus associated fees.

 In simple terms, each £11 of CTP donation will release £100 of funding for the project.

 The application form asks groups to identify an individual or organisation who would be willing to make this CTP donation if they are awarded a grant.

 Detailed information on why CTP donations are necessary, who can provide these and how to calculate the approximate amount required is provided in GrantScape’s quick reference guide: “Contributing Third Party (CTP) Guidance”.
 This document is also available as part of the online application pack.